Terri Irwin: Marriage to Steve Irwin

 Terri met Steve Irwin in Australia in 1991.
-The couple married in her home state of Oregon in 1992 before returning to live in Australia.
+In 1991, Terri went on a tour of Australia, and while visiting wildlife rehabilitation facilities, she had a chance meeting with Steve Irwin, whose father had founded Australia Zoo.
+Steve would later say that "it was love at first sight."
+They were engaged after four months and on June 4, 1992, they married in Terri's home state of Eugene, Oregon before returning to live in Australia.
 The Irwins had two children: daughter Bindi on July 24, 1998, and son Robert on December 1, 2003.

-In an interview before the birth of their second child, Terri Irwin had this to say about her marriage and working with her husband Steve:
+In an interview before the birth of their second child, Terri stated about her marriage and working alongside her husband:

-Irwin and her children were reportedly trekking in Cradle Mountain, Tasmania, on the morning of September 4, 2006, when Steve died after sustaining heart injuries from a short-tail stingray barb that pierced his chest.
+Terri and her children were reportedly trekking in Cradle Mountain, Tasmania, on the morning of September 4, 2006, when Steve died after sustaining heart injuries from a short-tail stingray barb that pierced his chest.
 He was filming an underwater documentary at the time at Batt Reef near Port Douglas in Queensland.

-In her first statement after her husband's death, Irwin announced that the Australian memorial service (on September 20, 2006, at Australia Zoo in Queensland) would be open to the public, and that people who wished to attend should make a donation to Irwin's "Wildlife Warriors" fund.
-The service was held at the "Crocoseum," a 5,500-seat open-air amphitheater, which Steve had built at the zoo and which she had chosen over any larger facility.
+In her first statement after her husband's death, Irwin announced that the Australian memorial service would be open to the public, and that people who wished to attend should make a donation to Irwin's "Wildlife Warriors" fund.
+The service was held on September 20, 2006 at Australia Zoo's "Crocoseum", a 5,500-seat open-air amphitheater which Steve had built at the zoo.
 She also thanked well-wishers for their "overwhelming outpouring of love, support and prayers for [her] family."
-Terri herself was seemingly too upset to speak at the ceremony.
-She remained with her son, Robert, during the proceedings, but daughter Bindi spoke about her love for her father, for which she received a standing ovation.